veit/jupyter-tutorial/docs/productive/documenting/index.rst

 documentation.
 Read the Docs makes it easy to create and publish documentation after each commit.

+For project documentation, the visualisation of Git feature branches and tags with :doc:`../git/git-big-picture` can be helpful.

 .. seealso::
    * `Eric Holscher: Why You Shouldn’t Use “Markdown” for Documentation
      <https://ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/>`_